Certifications

 Nyudo: Lay Ordination

-"Nyudo" means "Entering the Way."
-These are senior lay practitioners active in Korinji's community for 10 years or more, who along with the training detailed above have received additional precepts and taken up the responsibility of mentoring others.
-Ongoing lay ordination status is contingent upon continued training for one's whole life.
+Nyudo means “Entering the Way.”
+Nyudo are senior lay practitioners active in Korinji’s community for ten years or more.
+In addition to training as Meditation Group Leaders, they have received additional precepts and taken up responsibility for mentoring others.

-Myoen Ciucci, Switzerland
+Myoen Nicole Ciucci, Switzerland

-E'shin Simon, Switzerland
+E'shin Lilian Simon, Switzerland

 Shukke Tokudo: Priest Ordination